rallytime/version-check/README.md

   v2016.11.8
 ```

-Multiple branches or tags can also be provided:
+Multiple branches or tags can also be used:
 ```
 $ docker run --rm -it version_check -p 42890 -b 2017.7 -b develop
 Branches: